 So if this is about differentiation, we then must get into questions of brand distinctiveness.
 A brand should have a palette of assets which are uniquely theirs, and which nod to the brand in some way.
 Think of the McDonalds M. The Nike swish.
 The Carlsberg typeface and the world Probably.
 The Apple apple.
 The Best a Man Can Get.
 The MasterCard overlapping red and yellow discs.
 Twitter blue.
 Facebook blue.
 Tiffany blue.
 Amazon orange.
 Starbucks green.
 Easyjet orange.
 The yellow of a post-it note.
 The red of a Louboutin sole.

-It's not just the normal visual elements that tie your memories to a brand though.
+And yet it's not just the visual elements that tie your memories to a brand.
 Think of the THX deep note.
-Any advertising jingle that springs to mind.
-The theme tunes to popular TV shows.
+Advertising jingles and catchphrases.
+The Game of Thrones theme tune.

 All of these are iconic, and you've seen or heard them so many times that you immediately know who they are.
 That's the power of a distinctive brand asset.
 A brand which has decided to nail its colours to the wall, as it were.
-It also gives you latitude to play with your brand assets, like Apple above.
+It also gives you latitude to play with your brand assets.

 That's why, whilst some blog posts on the internet which we won't link to will tell you that specific colours support each of these traits, the simple fact is that there's no good science to support that.
 Instead, you can find examples of almost every colour for representing a brand which fits each of the various brand attributes.